-Chemistry (continued) 10 SURVEY OF CHEMISTRY (3)
+10 SURVEY OF CHEMISTRY (3)

-Three lecture hours per week.
 Not open to students who have had or are taking Chemistry 1a.

-A general survey of the more important theories, laws and concepts of Chemistry.
-Chemical properties of inorganic and organic substances; their relation to atomic, molecular and ionic structure of matter; possible future developments in Chemistry.
-While concurrent enrollment in Chemistry 10L is not required, it is strongly recommended.
-(This course meets the General Education requirements for Physical Science at most colleges and universities; it meets the requirements for an introductory, non-mathematical Chemistry course in several curricula.)
+A general survey of the more important theories, laws and concepts of chemistry.
+Chemical properties of inorganic and organic substances; their relation to atomic, molecular and ionic structure of matter; role of chemistry in current problems such as pollution, etc. While concurrent enrollment in Chemistry 10L is not required, it is strongly recommended.
+(This course meets the general education requirements for physical science at many colleges and universities; it meets the requirements for an introductory, non-mathematical chemistry course in several curricula.)